-- (1) The DMPF must have excess capacity available to accommodate the proposed non-federal dredged material without reducing the availability of the facility for project purposes over the life of the project. - (2) The proposed placement of non-federal dredged material must be for navigation purposes directly linked to use of the federal navigation project associated with the DMPF. - (3) The proposed placement of non-federal dredged material must be environmentally acceptable. - (4) The requesting entity must obtain a right of access from all parties that hold a real property interest in the DMPF, and permission from the project sponsor to utilize the site. - (5) Must have an active permit for the dredging project.
+- (1) The DMPF must have excess capacity available to accommodate the proposed nonfederal dredged material without reducing the availability of the facility for project purposes over the life of the project. - (2) The proposed placement of non-federal material must be for navigation purposes directly linked to use of the federal navigation project associated with the DMPF. - (3) The proposed placement of non-federal dredged material must be environmentally acceptable. - (4) The requesting entity must obtain a right of access from all parties that hold a real property interest in the DMPF and permission from the project sponsor to utilize the site. - (5) Must have an active permit for the dredging project.

-Wilmington District has determined DMPFs within North Carolina do not contain excess capacity to accommodate proposed non-Federal dredged material due to the following factors:
+Wilmington District has determined DMPFs within North Carolina do not contain excess capacity to accommodate proposed non-federal dredged material due to the following factors:

-- (1) Navigation projects and associated easements are perpetual. - (2) Excess capacity does not exist, because non-Federal material would reduce the availability of the facility for federal project purposes over the life the project. - (3) DMPFs are finite resources, with limited dike construction heights and scare available land for future project expansion or acquisition. - 3.
-OTHER INFORMATION: USACE approved requests from Indigo Plantation Marina and Southport Marina to use an AIWW DMPF for their non-Federal dredging projects, because these requests were under development at the time of the policy change.
+- (1) Navigation projects and associated easements are perpetual. - (2) Excess capacity does not exist, because non-federal material would reduce the availability of the facility for federal project purposes over the life the project. - (3) DMPFs are finite resources, with limited dike construction heights and scare available land for future project expansion or acquisition.

+3. OTHER INFORMATION: USACE approved requests from Indigo Plantation Marina and Southport Marina to use an AIWW DMPF for their non-Federal dredging projects, because these requests were under development at the time of the policy change.
 No other requests have been approved since 2017.
 The District does allow non-federal entities to remove material from a DMPF to create capacity prior to a dredging event, but the material must be permanently hauled offsite.
-Town of Ocean Isle Beach is the only entity thus far to conduct a removal effort. - 4.
-LAND EXCHANGES: Land exchange proposals will only be considered when it is clearly in the best interest of the Government.
+Town of Ocean Isle Beach is the only entity thus far to conduct a removal effort.
+A consent agreement has been issued to the town of Sunset Beach for a removal effort, however, the work has not been undertaken.

+4. LAND EXCHANGES: Land exchange proposals will only be considered when it is clearly in the best interest of the Government.
 All exchanges must be desirable with respect to engineering, economic, environmental, real estate, and legal considerations.
 No land exchange will be considered solely for the benefit of a private party.
 A proposed land trade must meet several site requirements to be considered (close proximity, no wetlands, soil characteristics, waterfront access, greater net storage capacity, and provide all environmental clearances).